Marvin J. Newell, 2012

 |Engagement with people|

 The remaining unengaged remain so because they are the most difficult to reach.

-According to Vision 5:9 network, this is the concern: 62% of all Muslim unreached peoples remain unengaged.
+According to one ministry network, this is the concern: 62% of all Muslim unreached peoples remain unengaged.
 That means that whatever we are hearing and reporting of God’s stunningly wonderful works among Muslim peoples, we’re not hearing and reporting them among 62% of Muslim unreached peoples.

 It is conjectured that 70% of penetrating endeavors to the unengaged are unsuccessful.
 Some are attempted and end in failure.
 Others are never attempted at all.
 Besides the "undesired outcomes" mentioned above, another primary reason is simply the inability of hurdling the barrier of "death by delay."
 In many cases intentions are noble, but delivery is lacking.
 Too many ministries focused on the unengaged over dream but under produce.

 However, once successful engagement has been realized, the effort moves forward to phase two of making disciples: consolidation of new believers among the unreached who have now been successfully entered and engaged.

 Joshua Project uses the terms "unreached" and "least-reached" to mean the same thing, thus the terms can be used interchangeably and are both used on their website.

 An unreached or least- reached people is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize that people group.
 It is calculated that there are 6,926 unreached people groups in the world today.
 Of these about 3,532 are small groups under 10,000 in population and all these groups total less than 8 million individuals.(www.joshuaproject.net/global_statistics)